thailanelopes/thailanelopes/README.md

 <br>

-# Skills developed in the internship
+# Skills developed in the internship:

 ### Lenguages: